Getting your Business in Order

 Gather Your Critical Business Information

 No serious buyer will make an offer on your business without knowing the ins and outs of the business.
 This includes getting to know sensitive and confidential information regarding your business.
-Never discount the value of first impressions, including how your business looks and feels to the prospective buyers.
+Never discount the value of first impressions, including how your business looks and feels to prospective buyers.

 Does it look clean?
 Organized?
 Well managed?